nekomeowww/reproduction_recursive_generic_type_issue/README.md

 This repository showed how to reproduce the compiler unexpected behavior, or issue, bug when a struct that has a field to reference the outer struct that has a field to reference the initial struct by using generic in the way recursively: the compiler will complain `fatal error: all goroutines are asleep - deadlock!` or other behave unexpectedly in all different ways.

-Well I could understand the limitations of the current implementation for generics and the "should avoid" with recursive types, but I still think this is a issue that the compiler or documentation should address when user attempts to do so.
-Especially it runs successfully without generating the needed assembly codes, and ran successfully when you change the package of `main_test.go` into `recursive_generic_type_issue_reproduction` without the `_test` suffix.
-Imaging, you, as being a Golang developer, might only find out what has been wrong after you released the library without the `_test` test packages test included and caused the compiler issue and complains for all your users.

-Even though such unexpected behavior could be resolved by `GOEXPERIMENT=nounified` flag[^1] and reported rarely (or even nobody have mentioned so far), it's still a bit confusing for users to understand what's going on.

-At least it jammed me for a while.
+## Expected

+- Compiler or documentation should address the issue when user attempts to do so.
+- Compiler should have a consistent behavior when user attempts to do so.
+- Compiler should produce the needed assembly codes for the generic recursive types or produces error or warning messages when user attempts to do so.

 ## Behaviors